UECIT/cactus-ems/README.md

 Update the `src/main/resources/application.properties` file to point to the database.

+To run the application:
+*  Run the spring boot app from within your chosen IDE or
+*  run `mvn clean install` to generate a war file and deploy to your chosen container i.e. Tomcat etc.

 ## Licence

 Unless stated otherwise, the codebase is released under [the MIT License][mit].